 There are two blue boxes.
 They represent all displays being connected to your Mac.
 The box with the white bar on its top will be the primary display.
 It will show as Display 1 in GAOMON driver.

 - Now, press and hold down the blue box with the white bar on its top for several seconds.
 A red rectangle will from around borders of one display.
-This red rectangle forms on which display and then it is the primary display.
-It will show as ‘Display 1’ in GAOMON driver.
+Which display this red rectangle forms on will be the primary display.
+And it will show as ‘Display 1’ in GAOMON driver.

 For example, if Mac monitor was with this red rectangle frame, Mac will shows as ‘Display 1’ in GAOMON driver and PD1560 will be ‘Display 2’;

-Here the red rectangular forms on Mac monitor.
-In GAOMON driver, it will show as Display 1 and PD1560 will be Display 2.
+- Here the red rectangular forms on Mac monitor.
+In GAOMON driver, Mac monitor will show as Display 1 and PD1560 will be Display 2.

 More question, please feel free contact us here: GAOMON SUPPORT TEAM.